-Question: Do wage and hour laws apply to in-home caregivers?
+Q: Do wage and hour laws apply to in-home caregivers?

-Answer: Both state and federal wage and hour laws generally require that domestic service employees like cooks, housekeepers, nurses, maids and janitors be paid at least minimum wage and overtime (though there is an exemption from overtime for live-in domestic service employees) (29 U.S.C. §206(f) & §207(l)).
+A: Both state and federal wage and hour laws generally require that domestic service employees like cooks, housekeepers, nurses, maids and janitors be paid at least minimum wage and overtime (though there is an exemption from overtime for live-in domestic service employees) (29 U.S.C. §206(f) & §207(l)).
 The important exception to this rule is that domestic service employees who provide companionship services in a family home need not be paid minimum wage or overtime (ORS 653.020(14); 29 U.S.C. §213(a)(15)).
 Under the law, “companionship services” consist of providing care, fellowship and protection for individuals who cannot care for their own needs because of advanced age or mental or physical infirmity.

-Question: Are there limitations on the services an in-home caregiver can provide?
+Q: Are there limitations on the services an in-home caregiver can provide?

-Answer: Companionship services may include things like meal preparation, bed making, washing of clothes and other similar services.
+A: Companionship services may include things like meal preparation, bed making, washing of clothes and other similar services.
 They may also include the performance of general household work so long as it does not exceed 20% of the total weekly hours worked by the companion.

 Companionship services do not include services which require and are performed by trained personnel like registered or practical nurses.
 Companions who provide such services would be subject to Oregon’s minimum wage and overtime law unless exempted under another provision of that law.
 (OAR 839-020-0004(11); 29 C.F.R. §552.6)).

-Question: If a companionship worker is employed by a third party (rather than the person receiving services), is the worker still exempt from Oregon's minimum wage and overtime laws?
+Q: If a companionship worker is employed by a third party (rather than the person receiving services), is the worker still exempt from Oregon's minimum wage and overtime laws?

-Answer: Yes, in 2007 the U.S. Supreme Court determined that companionship workers who are employed to provide services in or about a private household by a third party can qualify for the exemption from minimum wage and overtime.
+A: Yes, in 2007 the U.S. Supreme Court determined that companionship workers who are employed to provide services in or about a private household by a third party can qualify for the exemption from minimum wage and overtime.
 Keep an eye on this one though; the US Department of Labor has noticed its intent to revisit this issue in upcoming rule revisions (OAR 839-020-0004(11); 29 C.F.R. §552.109(a)).

-Question: What are the wage and hour requirements for companions for sleep time, rest breaks and meal periods?
+Q: What are the wage and hour requirements for companions for sleep time, rest breaks and meal periods?
 May I deduct the cost of meals and rent from a companion’s wages?

-Answer: Oregon’s rules on working conditions like sleep time, rest breaks and meal periods arise out of Oregon’s minimum wage law do not apply to employees who are exempt from that law.
+A: Oregon’s rules on working conditions like sleep time, rest breaks and meal periods arise out of Oregon’s minimum wage law do not apply to employees who are exempt from that law.
 Companions and their employers are free to negotiate and enter into any mutually acceptable agreement on these arrangements.

 Companions are not exempt from Oregon’s wage collection law and for that reason deductions from a companion’s wages for meals or lodging will need to be authorized in writing, be for the companion’s benefit (i.e., not required as a condition of employment) and be recorded in the employer’s books (ORS 652.610).

-Question: Do babysitters fall within the exemption for companionship services providers?
+Q: Do babysitters fall within the exemption for companionship services providers?

-Answer: Not usually.
+A: Not usually.
 Although casual babysitters are exempt, federal law includes babysitters employed on other than a casual basis within the category of domestic service employment which must be compensated at no less than minimum wage (29 U.S.C. §206(f); 29 C.F.R. §552.106).
 Live-in domestic service providers (including child care workers) need not, however, be paid overtime for hours worked over 40 in a work week (OAR 839-020-0125(3)(n); 29 U.S.C. §213(b)(21)).

-Question: What if I hire a companionship services provider as a contractor?
+Q: What if I hire a companionship services provider as a contractor?

-Answer: Workers who provide services for pay will be considered employees unless they meet specific requirements to be considered independent contractors.
+A: Workers who provide services for pay will be considered employees unless they meet specific requirements to be considered independent contractors.
 In general, an independent contractor will need to be (1) free from direction and control as to how services are provided and (2) will need to be providing those services as part his or her operation of an independently established business.
 ORS 670.600.
 Additional information on how BOLI classifies independent contractors is available on our website or feel free to visit Oregon’s interagency website on this topic at www.oregonindependentcontractors.com.

-THIS INFORMATION IS AVAILABLE IN AN ALTERNATE FORMAT.
+THIS INFORMATION IS AVAILABLE IN AN ALTERNATE FORMAT